International Family Law in Costa Rica ☎️ CPG Legal.

 When do Costa Rican Courts have Jurisdiction?

-Costa Rica applies the Código Procesal de Familia, international cooperation principles, and binding case law from the Sala Segunda.
-Together, these rules determine when local courts may hear a divorce, custody case, child support claim, or any related proceeding with a foreign element.1.
-Last Effective Marital Domicile:
+Costa Rica applies the Código Procesal de Familia, the Código Procesal Civil (in particular its rules on exclusive jurisdiction), and binding case law from the Sala Segunda.
+Together, these rules determine when local courts must or may rule on a divorce, custody case, child support claim, or any related proceeding with a foreign element, and when a foreign judgment can or cannot be recognized.

 For divorce, separation, or claims related to marital effects, jurisdiction is established in two ways: